Trustable Compliance Report#

 JLS-05

-The OSS nlohmann_json is widely used, actively maintained and uses github issues to track bugs and misbehaviours.
+The OSS nlohmann/json is widely used, actively maintained and uses github issues to track bugs and misbehaviours.

 0.00